Employer Insights

 Do Federal or Public Employers Need to Give Time Off for Federal Holidays?

-Federal employers must provide full-time employees with time off for the 11 designated federal holidays, or alternatively, offer replacement holidays to compensate them.
+Federal employers must provide full-time employees with time off for the 11 designated federal holidays, or alternatively, offer replacement holidays to compensate him or her.

-For federal employees that have a standard workweek of Monday through Friday, the Friday immediately before the federal holiday is observed as the federal holiday for time-off purposes.
+Federal employees with a standard workweek of Monday through Friday, the Friday immediately before the federal holiday is observed as the federal holiday for time-off purposes.

-For public or private sector companies, employees should refer to the company employee handbook to see how their employer handles holidays that fall on Saturdays.
+For public or private sector companies, employees should refer to the company employee handbook to see how the employer handles holidays that fall on Saturdays.

 It is a good practice for private employers to outline all observed holidays that employees will receive time off on at the start of every year.

-For federal employees that have a standard workweek of Monday through Friday, the Monday immediately following the federal holiday is observed as the federal holiday for time-off purposes.
+For federal employees with a standard workweek of Monday through Friday, the Monday immediately following the federal holiday is observed as the federal holiday for time-off purposes.

-For public or private sector companies, employees should refer to the company employee handbook to see how their employer handles holidays that fall on Sundays.
+For public or private sector companies, employees should refer to the company employee handbook to see how the employer handles holidays that fall on Sundays.

 It is a good practice for private employers to outline all observed holidays that employees will receive time off at the start of every year.